semrush/intergalactic/website/docs/components/badge/badge.md

 ![](static/inverted.png)

-Use `--gray-white` color for the background and `--gray-800` for the text color.
+Use `--gray-white` color for the background and `--text-primary` for the text color.

 ## Feature status